 Tech Tools to Get Around Town

 It's easy to think of places we'd like to go, but it's not always easy figuring out how to get there.
-In this month's Tech it Out, we'll cover rideshare apps and services such as Uber, Lyft, Go Go Grandparent, and Curb for taxis.
-We'll explore safely requesting transportation even without a smartphone.
-If you're curious about these services, or have experiences you can share, tune in to ask questions and share your experiences.
+This month, we covered rideshare apps and services such as Uber, Lyft, Go Go Grandparent, and Curb for taxis.
+We also explored safely requesting transportation even without a smartphone.

 April 30, 2019

 Tech It Out: Tech Tools to Get Around Town